 He writes the best way to get over fear is to keep our gaze fixed on the beauty and majesty of Jesus.
 Fear loses its power when 'getting over fear' is no longer occupying our attention!

 God is so much bigger than any of your fears.

 Whenever fear raises its ugly head, look again to Jesus.
-Rest in His perfect love and let Him drive away the darkness, as David testified millennia ago.
+Rest in His perfect love and let Him drive away the darkness, as King David testified millennia ago when he wrote: